Why the “traditional” way of KPI tracking is not an option (any more).

 How exactly does it work?

-It is important to note that anomalies can have both positive and negative effects on the business.
-Some anomalies signify the improvements.
-For example, the success of specific marketing actions, such as conversions or others like having a problem with your e-commerce platform might have a very negative impact on your revenue.
+It is important to note that anomalies can detect positive and negative effects impacting your business.
+For example, the success of specific marketing actions might be represented by a spike in conversions (then the discovered anomaly is a positive effect), whereas having a problem with your e-commerce platform might be recognized by a big drop in sessions (then anomaly indicates a negative effect).

-Algorithms and the specifications of the statistical models can vary depending on what your KPI is.
-For example, at Nexoya, machine learning and statistical models specialized in anomaly detection on time series data are leveraged heavily.
-Nexoya’s algorithms are built in a way that they also account for trends and seasonality, as well as for holidays and special events.
+Algorithms characteristics can vary depending on what your KPI is.
+For example, at Nexoya, machine learning and statistical models are specialized in anomaly detection on time series data.
+Nexoya’s algorithms are built in a way that they account for trends and seasonality, as well as for holidays and special events.